alex/what-happens-when/README.rst

 Check HSTS list
 ---------------
+HSTS (HTTP Strict Transport Security) is a security mechanism that forces the client (your browser) to use HTTPS when connecting to a website.
+When a website is registered with HSTS, it sends a header to the client indicating that HTTPS must be used for future connections.
+This prevents attacks such as man-in-the-middle (MITM) and SSL stripping.

 * The browser checks its "preloaded HSTS (HTTP Strict Transport Security)" list.
 This is a list of websites that have requested to be contacted via HTTPS only.